 Different Types of Drive Indicate a Canine’s Ideal Role

-Of course, innate genetics and careful breeding can create conditions ripe for producing dogs with certain types of the drive – say, high activity in a sport dog and calm alertness in a personal protection dog.
+Of course, innate genetics and careful breeding can create conditions ripe for producing dogs with certain types of drive – say, high activity in a sport dog and calm alertness in a personal protection dog.

 But there is a third, often overlooked, a factor that can indicate a dog’s future potential, and this is drive.

 Regardless of breed or even species, there are many common types of drive.
 There is the drive to mate, the drive to mother/father, the drive to hunt, the drive to sleep, the drive to lead, and so forth.
 But in terms of selecting the right dog for sport versus personal protection, the most relevant drives boil down to these two: prey and defense.

 In a nutshell, when you are choosing a sport dog, you want to choose a dog with a naturally high prey drive.
-This is because the prey drive is what, well, drives the other necessary instincts that make up a good sport dog: chasing, catching, fighting, and killing.
+This is because the prey drive is what, well, drives the other necessary instincts that make up a good sports dog: chasing, catching, fighting, and killing.
 Many canine sports will require this skill set, so a dog that has a high prey drive will have a great chance of excelling at the sport.

 In contrast, when you are choosing a dog to serve as a personal protector for you and your family, you need a dog with a different skill set.
 Fundamentally, you want to select a dog with a high defense drive.
 The defense drive fuels a different set of instincts: to watch, to listen, to stay alert, to be continually mindful of surroundings, to memorize faces and paths, and notice any situation or behavior that seems out of place.

 Here, don’t think that the sport dog doesn’t have some degree of skill in defense, or that the personal protection dog doesn’t have innate prey instincts.
 These drives do overlap.
 But it is a matter of which drive is the dominant versus recessive drive.